voiceittech/voiceit3-web-sdk/README.md

 ### Getting Started

-Sign up for a free Developer Account at <a href="https://voiceit.io/signup" target="_blank">VoiceIt.io</a> and view your API Key and Token in the settings page (as shown below).
-You can also review the HTTP Documentation at <a href="https://api.voiceit.io" target="_blank">api.voiceit.io</a>.
+Sign up for a free Developer Account at [VoiceIt.io](https://voiceit.io/signup) and view your API Key and Token in the settings page (as shown below).
+You can also review the HTTP Documentation at [api.voiceit.io](https://api.voiceit.io).

 <img src="./graphics/getcredentials.png" alt="API Key and Token" width="400px" />